Minors Offered by the Department of Political Science

 To declare your minor in Political Science

 Please come by the department office (355 Commons Center).
 You will obtain two minor declaration forms at that time.
 You will also have to declare which of the three areas you will be minoring in.
-Once your advisor has signed both of the Minor Declaration cards, leave one in 355 Commons Center, take the other to the A&S Registrar’s Office in Kirkland 311.
+Once the Director of Undergraduate Studies has signed your Minor Declaration forms, leave one in 355 Commons Center, take the other to the A&S Registrar’s Office in Kirkland 311.
 If you have questions about this process or anything else related to declaring your major/minor, please do not hesitate to ask.

 - Chair of the Department — John Geer, 342 Commons Center

-- Vice Chair of the Department — David Lewis, 333 Commons Center
+- Associate Chair of the Department — Cindy Kam, 343 Commons Center

 - Director of Undergraduate Studies - James Lee Ray, 326 Commons Center